hpc/charliecloud/doc/ch-image_desc.rst

     Name of image to create.
 If not specified, use the final component of path :code:`CONTEXT`.
 Append :code:`:latest` if no colon present.

-:code:`ch-grow` is a *fully* unprivileged image builder.
+:code:`ch-image` is a *fully* unprivileged image builder.
 It does not use any setuid or setcap helper programs, and it does not use configuration files :code:`/etc/subuid` or :code:`/etc/subgid`.
 This contrasts with the “rootless” or “`fakeroot <https://sylabs.io/guides/3.7/user-guide/fakeroot.html>`_” modes